Executive Committee

 Kyle Denlinger

-Kyle Denlinger is the Digital Pedagogy & Open Education Librarian at Wake Forest University’s Z. Smith Reynolds Library.
+Kyle Denlinger is Head of Digital Initiatives and Scholarly Communication at Wake Forest University’s Z. Smith Reynolds Library.
 Kyle earned his MA in Information Science & Learning Technologies from the University Missouri–Columbia and his BS in Secondary Education from the University of Cincinnati.
 He has been recognized as a 2014 Library Journal Mover and Shaker and a 2014 American Library Association Emerging Leader.